Amaryllis Flower Meaning, Symbolism, Origins, and Best Gifting Occasions

 The poem explains why the Amaryllis flower has a red color inside of its flower head.

 This story does not have a happy ending, unfortunately.
 The nymph named Amaryllis died after she attempted to capture the attention of her unrequited love.

 Amaryllis Flowers in the Victorian Era

-Fast forward to the Victorian era, people back then viewed the Amaryllis flower as a symbol of a strong and feminine figure.
+Fast forward to the Victorian era and when floriography was toast of the town, people back then viewed the Amaryllis flower as a symbol of a strong and feminine figure.

 As a result, Amaryllis flowers often served as gifts for women who were perceivably strong and confident.
 Men or women who wanted to impress someone powerful or sought-after would often give their potential partners Amaryllis flowers.

 The giving of the Amaryllis flower in the Victorian era symbolized a significant amount of respect and admiration.

 Uses & Benefits of Amaryllis Flowers

 There are a surprising amount of uses for the Amaryllis flower; however, the benefits differ depending on the genus.

 For example, a few species of the Hippeastrum genus have a high amount of alkaloids.
 Isoquinoline alkaloids, to be more specific.
 These alkaloids have physiological effects on humans, so they can aid in creating medicines.